eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks/README.md

 And their purposes are the same as in the previous example.
 In the constructor we initialize the two subscribers and attach them to our listener.
-But now we add an additional parameter in the `iox::popo::createEventCallback` the dereferenced `this` pointer.
+But now we add an additional parameter in the `iox::popo::createEventCallback`, the dereferenced `this` pointer.
 It has to be dereferenced since we require a reference as argument.
 ```cpp